-Take the journey of a lifetime with Cambodian Living Arts Cultural Tours.
+Take the journey of a lifetime with Cambodian Living Arts Cultural Activities.

-We offer fully-customizable trips focused around the three arts hubs of Siem Reap, Phnom Penh, and Battambang.
-With 20 years of experience in the Cambodian art scene and our close relationships with the artists, students and leaders who are shaping it, we create trips that offer a uniquely personal insight into the country through its culture.
+We offer fully-customizable activities focused around the three arts hubs of Siem Reap, Phnom Penh, and Battambang.
+With 20 years of experience in the Cambodian art scene and our close relationships with the artists, students and leaders who are shaping it, we create packages that offer a uniquely personal insight into the country through its culture.

-Our tours include interactive workshops, personal encounters with artists and unforgettable live performances.
+Our activities include interactive workshops, personal encounters with artists and unforgettable live performances.
 We plan a balance of optional activities and opportunities for free time so you can explore independently.
-Cambodia is famed for its warm hospitality and we will ensure that your trip is the perfect balance of intrigue, adventure and relaxation.
+Cambodia is famed for its warm hospitality and we will ensure that your experience is the perfect balance of intrigue, adventure and relaxation.

 Browse below for a sample of what a once-in-a-lifetime tour with Cambodian Living Arts looks like.